GCOM7140/r4ds-exercises/exercises/01-data-transformation-exercises.md

 ------------------------------------------------------------------------

-**Question 5**: For each destination greater than or equal to 2000 miles away, compute total minutes of delay.
-Also determine what proportion of these total minutes of delay the destinations represent.
-What are the top-three destinations by proportion of total, and what proportions do each of the top-three destinations represent?
+**Question 5**: For each destination greater than or equal to 2000 miles away, compute total minutes of departure delay.
+Also determine what proportion of these total minutes of departure delay the destinations represent.
+What are the top-three destinations by proportion of total departure delay, and what proportions do each of the top-three destinations represent?

 **Hint:** Use [`summarize()`](http://r4ds.had.co.nz/transform.html#grouped-summaries-with-summarise) and [`arrange()`](http://r4ds.had.co.nz/transform.html#arrange-rows-with-arrange) to find the top three.